Jameson13B/jameson-blog/src/pages/week-two/index.md

 ---

 ## Summary
 As week two started I was feeling good.
 We had an awesome first week and parts of our project were really starting to come together.
 We had Monday off due to the holiday, but we all worked a partial day this day.
 This week we were focused on our APIs and authentication with OAuth.
 We choose Google for our OAuth.
-Since we had so much to accomplish in regards to all our APIs and the OAuth we decided to split.
+Since we had so much to accomplish in regards to all our APIs and the OAuth we decided to divide and conquer.

 I took on the Stripe API which we will be using for the billing of our premium membership.
 The specific features this membership will come with are still undecided at this time.
 But it was fun to research the API, how it works and then get it integrated with our specific project.
 It was really nice having our team to help us out.
 Many times we would run into little issues and we would get together and show the issues and discuss how it is supposed to work.
 Typically this would lead to us figuring it out as a team.
-I am super fortunate to be have such an amazing team on this project.
+I am super fortunate to be on such an amazing team on this project.

 # Part 1 - Individual Accomplishments this Week
 Github Handle: Jameson13B